apache/spark/docs/index.md

 * [Standalone Deploy Mode](spark-standalone.html): simplest way to deploy Spark on a private cluster
 * [Apache Mesos](running-on-mesos.html)
 * [Hadoop YARN](running-on-yarn.html)

-# A Note About Hadoop Versions

-Spark uses the Hadoop-client library to talk to HDFS and other Hadoop-supported storage systems.
-Because the HDFS protocol has changed in different versions of Hadoop, you must build Spark against the same version that your cluster uses.
-By default, Spark links to Hadoop 1.0.4.
-You can change this by setting the `SPARK_HADOOP_VERSION` variable when compiling:

-    SPARK_HADOOP_VERSION=2.2.0 sbt/sbt assembly

-In addition, if you wish to run Spark on [YARN](running-on-yarn.html), set `SPARK_YARN` to `true`:

-    SPARK_HADOOP_VERSION=2.0.5-alpha SPARK_YARN=true sbt/sbt assembly

-Note that on Windows, you need to set the environment variables on separate lines, e.g., `set SPARK_HADOOP_VERSION=1.2.1`.

 # Where to Go from Here